market compass

 • Specific: Clearly define what you want to achieve

-• Relevant: Ensure objectives align with your broader business strategy
+• Relevant: Align objectives with your broader strategy

 Example objectives might include: